+* Reissued for technical reasons on 1 May 2017.

-* A dispute exists between the Governments of Argentina and the United Kingdom of Great Britain and Northern Ireland concerning sovereignty over the Falkland Islands (Malvinas) (see ST/CS/SER.A/42).
+** A dispute exists between the Governments of Argentina and the United Kingdom of Great Britain and Northern Ireland concerning sovereignty over the Falkland Islands (Malvinas) (see ST/CS/SER.A/42).

 Note: The information contained in the present working paper has been derived from information transmitted to the Secretary-General by the administering Power under Article 73 e of the Charter of the United Nations on 8 December 2016, in addition to information provided by the Government of Argentina and that available in public sources.
 Further details are contained in previous working papers, available from www.un.org/en/decolonization/workingpapers.shtml.